-East Devon constituency: Readers’ questions answered - foreign aid
+East Devon constituency: Readers’ questions answered - tax

 East Devon constituency candidates for the General Election answer readers’ questions